-Deleting a repositoryTo delete a directory from the list of repositories, select the directory in the list and press the DELETE button.Changing a repositoryTo alter a directory in the list of repositories, select the directory in the list, alter the name of the directory in the field above or select the new packages directory and press the a valid path to a directory containing an ecos.db file.ToolchaineCosPro profiles include the GNU toolchain to be used to build an eCos configuration.
+The order of the repositories may be altered by selecting a directory from the list and using the up/down arrows to the right of the list to move the directory up or down in the list order.
+Adding a repository A new repository may be added by entering the path to the packages directory containing the ecos. db file in the input field below the list of repositories, or by choosing the directory using the selector to the right of this input field.
+The ADD button will become enabled once a valid directory has been entered and must be pressed to add the respository directory to the list.
+Deleting a repository To delete a directory from the list of repositories, select the directory in the list and press the DELETE button.
+Changing a repository To alter a directory in the list of repositories, select the directory in the list, alter the name of the directory in the field above or select the new packages directory and press the UPDATE button.
+This button will only become enabled when the directory field contains a valid path to a directory containing an ecos.db file.
+Toolchain eCosPro profiles include the GNU toolchain to be used to build an eCos configuration.
 GNU toolchains (compiler, debugger and utilities) are provided with eCosPro Developers Kits which may be periodically updated.
 User profiles allow the developer to select a newer or different GNU toolchain, including a GNU toolchain from a different source, for use when building an eCos configuration.
 The Toolchain drop-down list within the Tools section of the dialog allows the user to specify the descriptive name of the toolchain for the profile.
-The path to the executables (gcc, g++, and family) for this toolchain is added to the front of the user's search path to these executables are used when the eCos configuration (and optional tests) is built.
+The path to the executables ( gcc , g ++, and family) for this toolchain is added to the front of the user's search path to these executables are used when the eCos configuration (and optional tests) is built.

-UPDATE button.
-This button will only become enabled when the direcory field contains

 The %PATH% toolchain on Windows or \${PATH} on Linux allow the user to use the first GNU toolchain executables found in the user's search path.

-A new toolchain may be specified by selecting the <NEW> followed by pressing the <EDIT> button which will cause a new dialog to be opened that allows the user to specify a new toolchain.
-Similarly, existing user-specified toolchains may be edited by selecting the toolchain from the drop-down list and pressing the <EDIT> button.
-See the section called "Creating or editing user-defined toolchains" for more details.

-Host Tools Included in eCosPro profiles are the eCosCentric provided Host Tools and Eclipse are to be used within a Profile.
+A new toolchain may be specified by selecting the <new> followed by pressing the <edit> button which will cause a new dialog to be opened that allows the user to specify a new tool- chain.
+Similarly, existing user-specified toolchains may be edited by selecting the toolchain from the drop-down list and pressing the <edit> button.
+See the section called "Creating or editing user-defined toolchains" for more details.</edit></edit></new> Host Tools Included in eCosPro profiles are the eCosCentric provided Host Tools and Eclipse are to be used within a Profile .
 The Host Tools drop-down list within the Tools section of the dialog allows the user to specify the descriptive name of the Host Tools installation for the profile.
-The path to the executables (openocd, ecosconfig, mk\romfs instdump etc. and, on Windows, additional tools such as bash, make, patch) is added to the front of the user's search path when the eCos configuration (and optional tests) is built, by Eclipse when building the eCos library or application, and when a new shell is opened by the configuration tool.
+The path to the executables ( openocd , ecosconfig , mk_romfs instdump etc. and, on Windows, additional tools such as bash , make , patch ) is added to the front of the user's search path when the eCos configuration (and optional tests) is built, by Eclipse when building the eCos library or application, and when a new shell is opened by the configuration tool.
 The %PATH% for Host Tools on Windows or \${PATH} on Linux will not assign any Host Tools to the Profile and will user's the seach path.